aosabook/500lines/functionalDB/chapter.md

 ### Querying our data

 Now that we've defined the basic elements of our database, we can start thinking about how we're going to query it.
 By virtue of how we've structured our data, any query is necessarily going to be interested in at least one of an entity's id, and the name and value of some of its attributes.
 This triplet of (entity-id, attribute-name, attribute-value) is important enough to our query process that we give it an explicit name -- a _datom_.
-In fact, these triplets are imporant enough that we decided to name the entire database after it!

-The reason that datoms are so important is that they are the core component's in our database's _index_.
+The reason that datoms are so important is that they represent facts, and our database accumulates facts.

 If you've used a database system before, you are probably already familiar with the concept of an _index_, which is a supporting data structure that consumes extra space in order to decrease the average query time.
 In our database, an index is a three-leveled structure, which stores the components of a datom in a specific order.
 Each index derives its name from the order it stores the datom's components.

 For example, let’s look at at the index sketched in Figure 2:
 * the first level stores entity-ids (the blue-ish area)
-* the second level stores the related attribute-names
+* the second level stores the related attribute-names (the green-ish area)
-* the third level stores the related value
+* the third level stores the related value (the pink-ish area)

 This index is named EAVT, as the top level map holds (E) entity ids, the second level holds (A) attribute names, and the leaves hold (V) values.
 The (T) comes from the fact that each layer in the database has its own indices, hence the index itself is relevant for a specific (T) time.